Sh0aib-Ja0allah/Frontend-Training-Tasks-Part-1/README.md

 ![Design preview for the Second task](./task2.png)

-Write a CSS to turn the 1st paragraph text to red.
+Write a CSS code to turn the 1st paragraph text to red without changing the HTML code.

 ## Task #3: